The-Back-Room/The-Back-Room.github.io/docs/windows-themes/horror.md

 <img align="right" src="/assets/images/windows-themes/a-nightmare-on-elm-street.png" alt="A Nightmare On Elm Street Theme" width="250" height="auto" style="padding: 2px;" />

 * **Title**: A Nightmare On Elm Street
-* **Description**: A horror theme for Windows 10 and 11 based off of the popular horror movie franchise A Nightmare On Elm Street.
+* **Description**: A horror theme for Windows 10 and 11 inspired by
+the popular horror movie franchise A Nightmare On Elm Street.

 [View Page](/windows-themes/horror/a-nightmare-on-elm-street){: .btn .btn-primary .btn-sm }